 - Colleges & University

-Don't step on Patrick Hamilton: A University of St Andrews Tradition
+Patrick Hamilton: the Reformation Martyr of St Andrews

 Avoid Standing on the Martyr

 These are the initials of Patrick Hamilton, the first martyr of the Scottish Reformation.
-Students are told that if they stand on the cobbles they will be cursed by the ghost Patrick Hamilton, and fail their degree.
+Students are told that if they stand on the cobbles they will be cursed by his ghost, and fail their degree.

 The Initials on North Street

 Hamilton's beliefs were influenced by those of Luther.
-Hamilton's only published work "Patrick's Places" emphasised the importance of faith over "good works".
+Hamilton's only published work "Patrick's Places" emphasises the importance of faith over "good works".

-"works neither make us righteous nor unrighteous: Ergo, no works neither make us good nor evil...
+"Works neither make us righteous nor unrighteous: Ergo, no works neither make us good nor evil...
 Good works make not a good man, nor evil works an evil man: But a good man maketh good works, and an evil man evil works.
 Good fruit maketh not the tree good, nor evil fruit the tree evil....
-A man is good before he do good works, and an evil man is evil before he do evil works; for the tree is good before it bear good fruit, and evil before it bear evil fruit."
-Patrick Hamilton 1528
+A man is good before he do good works, and an evil man is evil before he do evil works; for the tree is good before it bear good fruit, and evil before it bear evil fruit."— Patrick Hamilton, 'Patrick's Places' 1528

 Why was this a Problem for the Established Church?

 Sometimes this "good work" could include paying money to the church, or indulgences could be bought with cash.
-Not surprisingly, this practice was subject to abuse by many throughout the Middle Ages - and was open to misuse, by those seeking to make money, rather than genuinely forgive sins.
+Not surprisingly, this practice was subject to abuse by many throughout the Middle Ages - and was open to misuse.
+It was often a way for the church to make money, rather than genuinely forgive sins.

 The Catholic church to this day retains the practice of indulgences.
-Although the Catholic Church did take steps to limit abuse.
-In 1567 Pope Pius V banned indulgences being granted where the exchange of money was involved.
+However, the Catholic Church did take steps to limit abuse.
+In 1567 Pope Pius V banned indulgences involving the exchange of money.

 Patrick Hamilton's Life